Gunnerkrigg Court: Production

 Gunnerkrigg Court was first posted online on 4 April 2005, and was originally updated two days per week.
 The comic began updating three days per week on 25 December 2006.
 The end of the seventh chapter in May 2006 marked the end of the "first book," which Siddell published through Lulu.com in 2007; that book is no longer in print.
 In August 2008, Tom Siddell explained that the comic had a standard "comic book format" which was useful when he had sufficient pages to print a hard copy.
 The first fourteen chapters of the webcomic were printed as the first Archaia Studios Press edition of 296 pages bound in a hardcover collection titled "Orientation".

 In 2012 Siddell announced that he had quit his regular job to work on the comic full-time.
 In addition to books and merchandising the comic is supported through crowdfunding via Patreon since July 2014.

+In November 2021, Siddell announced that "Boom/Archaia will no longer be printing the Gunnerkrigg Court collections" and was looking for a publisher for volume 9+.
+(As of September 2023, Vol. 9 and the softcover of Vol. 8 are still unannounced.)
+In October 2023, Siddell announced that "Gunnerkrigg Court is back in print", with Dark Horse Comics printing the comic "brand new with new artwork right from the beginning".
+On his Patreon page, Siddell explained that "the changes I'm making are really minor and will not change the look of the comic.
+It's just a few lines here and there that I felt brought things closer to what I thought I was doing at the time."

+In May 2024, it was announced Dark Horse Comics will be publishing a limited-edition 1,000-copy hardcover edition of volume 1 in November.